Dr Shana Cohen

 Robert Sweeney is the senior economic policy analyst.
 His work centres on topics related to inequality.
 He has completed projects on a variety of topics including income distribution, housing, care, corporate tax, low pay and working conditions.

 - Macroeconomic policy

 Robert has a PhD in economics from University of Leeds in which he examined the growth of the financial sector in Europe.
 He also has degrees from Trinity College Dublin and Dublin City University.
 He has published and refereed in international journals in economics and political economy.

-FEPS TASC Researcher on Health Inequalities in the EU
+TASC Senior Researcher | Health Inequalities

 - Health inequalities

 - Comparative, life-course and longitudinal research

 Holmes, C., Murphy, E. and Mayhew, K., 2021.
 What accounts for changes in the chances of being NEET in the UK?.
 Journal of Education and Work, 34(4), pp.389-413.